-The Lighthouse is an affirming space for LGBTQIA+ teens, led by Catherine Montgomery, Director of Family Ministries, counselor Kelly Minter, RMHCI, and Assistant Director of Youth and Family Ministries Landon Leiker.
+The Lighthouse Youth Community is an affirming space for LGBTQIA+ teens, led by Catherine Montgomery, Director of Family Ministries, Assistant Director of Youth and Family Ministries Landon Leiker, and counselor Kelly Minter, RMHCI.
 We are pleased to occasionally welcome guests from community partners such as JASMYN, whose guidance has been foundational.
 Ms. Minter specializes in working with LGBTQ adolescents and their families.

-Lighthouse participants have the opportunity to share experiences of identity, connect with others, and gain and give support.
-Our meetings are open to everyone in Jacksonville and the Beaches area, including people of all faiths and no faith.
+Lighthouse participants have the opportunity to share experiences of identity and connect with others in friendship.
+Our gatherings are open to everyone in Jacksonville and the Beaches area, including people of all faiths and no faith.
 The Lighthouse does not provide therapy or counseling, but we are able to recommend resources for those who may need additional care.
-The Lighthouse is currently meeting online every Monday evening, and will resume in person meetings at Christ Church when gathering is safe again.
-For information about how to connect to online meetings, please contact us.
+The Lighthouse is currently meeting on the 2nd and 4th Tuesdays of each month in-person (with an online option) at the Youth House (27 Solana Road, Ponte Vedra Beach).
+For information on meetings please contact us.

 For more information about The Missing Voices Project or The Lighthouse, contact Family Ministries Director Catherine Montgomery.